ing-bank/baker/docs/sections/reference/runtime.md

 (it must match the name of the `Event` at the `Recipe`).
 And the argument names and types of the constructors will be translated to `IngredientInstances` with corresponding names and baker types.

-Notice that his function might throw an exception if the event is not correctly done (this is why in Scala the API is named "unsafe").
+Notice that this function might throw an exception if the event is not correctly done (this is why in Scala the API is named "unsafe").

 ```scala tab="Scala"